 We climbed it in the early evening, and waited for a long while until the sun went down, and it was a brilliant sunset.

-We may or may not have walked through a first date, and then I may or may not have used Helen to get this picture of Thierry climbing the Sky Tower, looking a great deal like Godzilla.
+We may or may not have walked through a first date, and then I may or may not have used Helen to get this picture of Thierry climbing the Sky Tower, trying to make him look like Godzilla.
 With one leg…

 I like to think it symbolises the fact that we were due to conquer the delights that Aotearoa had to offer, 18,339km from home.